Puzzle Laboratory Guide to Domino Logic Puzzles

 domino02.gif (5290 bytes) domino05 Domino08 domino11 domino14

-The five domino puzzles and solutions previously appeared on the Games Cafe (www.gamescafe.com) in February of 2000; that site is no longer in operation.
+The five domino puzzles and solutions previously appeared on the Games Cafe (www.gamescafe.com) from January through May of 2000; that site is no longer in operation.

 Most of the other material herein was published in WGR7 (October 1987, pages 8-9) and WGR12 (February 1998, page 9).